djawa2012/student/README.md

 # student

 # Run
-This app can run as one of following ways.
+This app runs on port `8080` and maps in-memory json database to local `/tmp` directory.
+It can run as one of the following methods:

 ## Gradle task
 `./gradlew run`

 ## java command line
-`java -jar ./build/libs/student<version>.jar
+`java -jar ./build/libs/student<version>.jar` (Produced after `./gradlew clean build`)

 ## Docker
-First build docker image using script `docker-build.sh` then start a demon contain using script `docker-start.sh`
+First build docker image using script `docker-build.sh` then start a daemon container using script `docker-start.sh`

 # Example Urls: